 What type of data is involved?
 Hard Copy: Yes/No

 Electronic Data: Yes/No

 Is the data categorised as 'sensitive' within one Racial or ethnic origin: Yes/No

 of the following categories?
 Political opinions: Yes/No

 Religious or philosophical beliefs: Yes/No

 Trade union membership: Yes/No

 Data concerning health or sex life and sexual

 orientation: Yes/No

 Genetic data: Yes/No

 Biometric data: Yes/No

 Were any protective measures in place to secure Yes/No

 the data (e.g., encryption)?
 If yes, please outline:

 What has happened to the data?

-what has happened to the data:

 What could the data tell a third party about the

 individual?